apache/incubator-graphar/CONTRIBUTING.rst

 Maintainers need to do the following to push out a release:

 * Switch to the main branch and make sure it's up to date.
+* Tag the release with a version number and push it to GitHub.

+..code:: shell

+    git checkout main
+    git pull upstream main
+    git tag v0.1.0
+    git push upstream v0.1.0

+Note: the version number should follow `Semantic Versioning <https://semver.org/#summary>`_.

+* The release will be automatically built and published to GitHub by GitHub Actions.
+And you can edit the release notes on `GitHub <https://github.com/alibaba/GraphAr/releases>` to add more details.

 .. the reviewing part document is referred to
 .. https://github.com/nodejs/node/blob/main/doc/contributing/pull-requests.md#the-process-of-making-changes